jtl-software/connector-documentation/example/connector-class.rst

 Those methods, of course, can have parameters.

 All details of the communication, protocol decoding and verifications are abstracted away by :doc:`jtlconnector </glossary/jtlconnector>`.
-The main hub for all valid requests is the **Application** class whose job is to pass RPC calls to the respective controllers It also uses the **Connector** class to initialize the endpoint environment.
+The main hub for all valid requests is the **Application** class whose job is to pass RPC calls to the respective controllers.
+It also uses the **Connector** class to initialize the endpoint environment.

+The :code:`Connector` class implements an interface base provided by :doc:`jtlconnector </glossary/jtlconnector>` to ensure that all mandatory methods are defined.
+One of those methods is the :code:`initialize` method which is executed each time the connector is used.
+This method can be used to instantiate or save any object that will be needed in following classes.
+The intended way to open access to those objects is by registering them in the DI container.
+In this example we also use the this method to call an installer class which then sets up any needed tables and writes the connector token the the config file.
+The connector class is also used to define specific classes like the PrimaryKeyMapper and the TokenValidator.
+The use of those classes will be explained later on.

-The (abridged) implementation of our example endpoint looks like this:
+The implementation of the connector class from our example connector looks like the following:

 .. code-block:: php